Parallel Lines

-Parallel Lines is the third studio album by American rock band Blondie, released in September 1978, by Chrysalis Records to international commercial success.
-The album reached No. 1 in the United Kingdom in February 1979 and proved to be the band's commercial breakthrough in the United States, where it reached No. 6 in April 1979.
-In Billboard magazine, Parallel Lines was listed at No. 9 in the top pop albums year-end chart of 1979.
+Parallel Lines is the third studio album by American rock band Blondie, released on September 8, 1978, by Chrysalis Records.
+An instant critical and commercial success, the album reached No. 1 on the UK Albums Chart in February 1979 and proved to be the band's commercial breakthrough in the United States, where it reached No. 6 on the Billboard 200 in April 1979.
+In Billboard magazine, Parallel Lines was listed at No. 9 in its top pop albums year-end chart of 1979.
 The album spawned several successful singles, notably the international hit "Heart of Glass".

 Background

-Blondie's second studio album Plastic Letters was their last album produced by Richard Gottehrer, whose sound had formed the basis of Blondie's new wave and punk output.
+Blondie's second studio album, Plastic Letters (1977), was their last album produced by Richard Gottehrer, whose sound had formed the basis of Blondie's new wave and punk output.
 During a tour of the west coast of the US in support of Plastic Letters, Blondie encountered Australian producer Mike Chapman in California.
 Peter Leeds, Blondie's manager, conspired with Chrysalis Records to encourage Chapman to work with Blondie on new music.
 Drummer Clem Burke recalls feeling enthusiastic about the proposition, believing Chapman could create innovative and eclectic records.
 However, lead vocalist Debbie Harry was far less enthusiastic about Chapman's involvement as she knew him only by reputation; according to Chapman, her animosity towards him was because "they were New York.
 [He] was L.A.".
 Harry's cautiousness abated after she played Chapman early cuts of "Heart of Glass" and "Sunday Girl" and he was impressed.